IBM-Security/verify-operator/README.md

 A Kubernetes secret is used by the operator controller to store sensitive information.
 This secret must be created in the Kubernetes namespace in which the IBM Security Verify operator is running.

-The secret includes the following fields:
+The secret includes the following data fields:

 | Field | Description
 | ----- | -----------
-| metadata.labels.client_name | The name of the IBM Security Verify client which will be used to create OIDC single sign-on applications.
+| client\_name | The name of the IBM Security Verify client which will be used to create OIDC single sign-on applications.
-| data.client\_id | The ID of the IBM Security Verify client which will be used to create OIDC single sign-on applications.
+| client\_id | The ID of the IBM Security Verify client which will be used to create OIDC single sign-on applications.
-| data.client\_secret | The associated secret of the IBM Security Verify client which be used to create OIDC single sign-on applications.
+| client\_secret | The associated secret of the IBM Security Verify client which be used to create OIDC single sign-on applications.
-| data.discovery\_endpoint | The discovery endpoint, which returns a JSON listing of the OpenID/OAuth endpoints, for the IBM Security Verify tenant.
+| discovery\_endpoint | The discovery endpoint, which returns a JSON listing of the OpenID/OAuth endpoints, for the IBM Security Verify tenant.

 The following example (verify-secret.yaml) shows a secret definition: